 How to Book a Mover

 A typical slate pool table weighs about 800-1,000 lbs, so you can't move it in one piece.
-Before you think about disassembling and moving it, call a few friends to help.
+Before disassembling and moving it, consider calling a few friends to help.

 How to Disassemble and Move a Pool Table

 When moving yourself, make sure your furniture is protected during loading and unloading.
-Here are some tips and tricks to protect your furniture while moving.
+Here are some tips and tricks to help protect your furniture during the moving process.

 How to Move Furniture Yourself